michael2012z/BitBible/markdown/KJV/files/Job.md

 10. Therefore I said, Hearken to me; I also will shew mine opinion.

-11. Behold, I waited for your words; I gave ear to your reasons, whilst ye searched out what to say.reasons: Heb. understandingswhat…: Heb. words
+11. Behold, I waited for your words; I gave ear to your reasons, whilst ye searched out what to say.

 12. Yea, I attended unto you, and, behold, there was none of you that convinced Job, or that answered his words:

 13. Lest ye should say, We have found out wisdom: God thrusteth him down, not man.

-14. Now he hath not directed his words against me: neither will I answer him with your speeches.directed: or, ordered
+14. Now he hath not directed his words against me: neither will I answer him with your speeches.

-15. They were amazed, they answered no more: they left off speaking.left…: Heb. removed speeches from themselves
+15. They were amazed, they answered no more: they left off speaking.

 16. When I had waited, (for they spake not, but stood still, and answered no more;)

 17. I said, I will answer also my part, I also will shew mine opinion.

-18. For I am full of matter, the spirit within me constraineth me.matter: Heb. wordsspirit…: Heb. spirit of my belly
+18. For I am full of matter, the spirit within me constraineth me.

-19. Behold, my belly is as wine which hath no vent; it is ready to burst like new bottles.hath…: Heb. is not opened
+19. Behold, my belly is as wine which hath no vent; it is ready to burst like new bottles.

-20. I will speak, that I may be refreshed: I will open my lips and answer.be…: Heb. breathe
+20. I will speak, that I may be refreshed: I will open my lips and answer.

 21. Let me not, I pray you, accept any man’s person, neither let me give flattering titles unto man.